STAY INSPIRED

 Filament Printer vs Resin Printer

-Filament Printers are the most widely adopted 3D printers for both personal and professional use.
+Filament 3D printers are the most widely adopted 3D printers for both personal and professional use.
 They work by melting thermoplastic filaments and extruding them through a nozzle, layer by layer, to build an object.
 Filament printers are known for their:

 Versatility: Able to print with a variety of materials, including PLA, ABS, PETG, Nylon, and more.